jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Formula
 (2) The formula referred to in subsection (1) is—total gifts × 33⅓%.
 Definition of item in formula
-(3) In the formula, total gifts means the total amount of all charitable or other public benefit gifts made by the person in the tax year.
+(3) In the formula, total gifts means the total amount of all charitable or other public benefit gifts made by the person in the tax year, limited to the amount of the person’s taxable income for that tax year.
 Administrative requirements
 (4) Despite subsection (1), the requirements of section 41A are modified if a tax agent or representative applies for a refund under that section on behalf of a person, and—
   (a) the tax agent or representative sees the receipt for the person’s charitable or other public benefit gift; and